BrightspaceUI/core/components/list/README.md

 The `d2l-list` supports selectable items within a list, including both single and multi selection.
 Selection is enabled when `d2l-list-item`s have the `selectable` attribute.
 When items are selectable, multiple selection is the default behaviour, however the `selection-single` attribute can be applied to the `d2l-list` to enable single selection.
 A `d2l-list-header` component can be added to `d2l-list`'s `header` slot to provide select-all and bulk actions.

-## Pageable Lists

-Load-More paging functionality can be implemented in lists by placing a `d2l-pager-load-more` in `d2l-list`'s `pager` slot.
-The consumer must handle the `d2l-pager-load-more` event by loading more items, updating the pager state, and signalling completion by calling `complete()` on the event detail.
-Focus will be automatically moved on the first new item once complete.
-See [Paging](../../components/paging) for more details.

 ### Accessibility Properties

 If a `d2l-list-item` is selectable then it should have a `label` attribute that corresponds to the hidden label for the checkbox.